ADULT LEARN TO ROW

 Our Learn To Row courses for adults (ages 17+) are run several times a year for those new to rowing and maybe interested in competitive rowing with Weybridge Rowing Club.
 Our full learn-to-row courses offer extensive, expert instruction from British Rowing qualified coaches and plenty of practise on the water.

 Rowing is steeped in history and as one of the oldest forms of transport turned sport, rowing offers even more than a full body workout.
 Rowing's combination of cardiovascular and strength conditioning make it a great addition to any fitness or training programme for people of all ages and with a wide range of fitness goals.

 WHEN IS THE NEXT COURSE?

-Typically, we offer courses to the beginner rower during the summer months, when river conditions are more favourable.
-This is the case even now, with social distancing indeed in mind.
+Typically, we offer courses to the beginner rower during the early spring, when river conditions are more favourable and the long summer months lay ahead for blissful practice on the water.
 If you are interested in learning to row with us, please leave your details here for us to contact you.

 The full course cost is £180.

 Course participants must be able to swim at least 50 metres in light clothing (rowing kit); tread water for at least two minutes and swim under water for at least 5 metres.

 All sessions include a refreshment break.